pillmuncher/yogic/README.md

 ```python
 unify_any(Variable v, *objects:Any) -> Mf
 ```
 - Tries to unify a variable with any one of objects.
   Fails if no object is unifiable.

 ```python
 resolve(goal:Mf) -> Solutions
 ```
-- Perform logical resolution of the computation represented by `goal`.
+- Perform logical resolution of the monadic continuation represented by `goal`.

 ```python
 class Variable